uf-mil/mil/Testing-Log.md

   front cameras and 7 fps for down.
 These did not respond well when we tried to increase them so we should figure out how to get higher frame rates before the next pool day.
 + We need to make progress on [mission props](https://github.com/uf-mil/SubjuGator/wiki/Mission-Props)

+# May 8
+- blueview launch file has an error referencing wrong directory for color map file, fixed and should be PRed
+-